castle-games/castle-games/linux/README.md

 `./docker.sh` - Creates a new container and start a bash session.

 Once you're in the container, cd into `linux` and run `./run_cmake.sh`.
-Then try running `./build/castle-server file:///app/linux/sync.lua/example_basic.lua` to start the server.
+Then try running `LD_LIBRARY_PATH=lib ./build/castle-server file:///app/linux/sync.lua/example_basic.lua` to start the server.

 OpenSSL from
 http://www.openssl.org/source/openssl-1.0.2l.tar.gz